GSA/piv-guides/_userconfig/1_firefox.md

 ### Install OpenSC

-A simple way to configure Firefox for PIV login is to use **OpenSC**. <!--Should we add the Firefox version number--in case Firefox adds a PIV login option later on?-->
+A simple way to configure Firefox for PIV login is to use **OpenSC**. <!--Should we add the Firefox version number--in case Firefox adds a PIV login option later on-->

 Before configuring Firefox, you will first need to download and install OpenSC: